Tribulus Terrestris and Testosterone: Useless Hype?

 So what can we learn from those studies?

 Well, it looks like the herb alone increases testosterone in animals, but not in humans.
 And when the active ingredient (Protodioscin) is standardized into an extract, it significantly increases testosterone and LH levels in both, men and women.

-This makes some sense, as this study found out that most of the Tribulus products on the market contain virtually non-existant amounts of Protodiocsin.
+This makes some sense, as this study found out that most of the Tribulus products on the market contain virtually non-existent amounts of Protodioscin.

-Meaning that most of the brands on the market are basically Tribulus Terrestris plant without the active ingredients that have those modest androgenic properties 😀
+Meaning that most of the brands on the market are basically Tribulus Terrestris plant without the active ingredients that could have those modest androgenic properties.

-In my opinion Tribulus Terrestris is one of the worst testosterone boosters out there.
-Yes it might work if you get an extract with standardized amount of steroidal saponins and Protodioscin, but I wouldn’t bet my life on it.
+In my opinion, Tribulus Terrestris is one of the worst testosterone boosters out there.
+Yes, it might work if you get an extract with a standardized amount of steroidal saponins and Protodioscin, but I wouldn’t bet my life on it.